 Basic NHL betting rules

-Here are the basic NHL house rules if you ever end up able to legally wager on hockey at online betting sites in Massachusetts:
+Here are the basic house rules for wagering on the NHL at online betting sites in Massachusetts:

 Date or venue changes